Tuesday, December 31, 2013

 MOTHER'S BIRTHDAY - Her 80th

-Today is my mother's 80th birthday.
+Today is my Mother’s 80th birthday.
 I celebrate this special day, and all her days, and how she has chosen to live her life.
 Full of joy and gladness.
-Gracious, generous and kind to family and friends; To strangers in the store or someone in need, mom offers an encouraging word or some good deed.
+Gracious, generous and kind to family and friends; To strangers in the store or someone in need, Mama offers an encouraging word or some good deed.

-Our mother's unconditional love was a safe haven for my brother, Walt and me.
+Our Mother’s unconditional love was a safe haven for my brother, Walt and me.
 Mom often told us we were God's precious gifts to her, and made us feel like we were the most important people in the world.
-Walt and I knew we could always count on mom.
+Walt and I knew we could always count on Mom.
 No matter what.
 She laughed with us, cried with us, and gave us confidence to pursue our dreams.
-Her example of walking in faith, and trusting in the Lord that all will be well continues to be a good guide for me, and her grandsons Gavin and Garrett, and I'm guessing to all who know her.
+Her example of walking in faith, and trusting in the Lord that all will be well continues to be a good guide for me, and her grandsons Gavin and Garrett.

 Friday, April 19, 2013